NERC-CEH/VegSci.jl/README.md

-science software programs/packages such as JUICE, vegan, ade4, vegclust, vegsoup, and ecotraj into a single location with a user-friendly API and transparent methodologies. `VegSci.jl` is being developed with the aim of assisting in the creation of high-performance, reproducible analysis pipelines in vegetation research (Sperandii et al. 2024), developed primarily with the application to the vegetation of Great Britain in mind, but fully generalisable.
-Nomenclature follows Theurillat et al.
+science software programs/packages such as JUICE, vegan, ade4, vegclust, vegsoup, and ecotraj into a single location with a user-friendly API and transparent methodologies. `VegSci.jl` is being developed with the aim of assisting in the creation of high-performance, reproducible analytical pipelines in vegetation research (Sperandii et al. 2024), developed primarily with the application to the vegetation of Great Britain in mind, but fully generalisable.
+Nomenclature follows Theurillat et al. (2021).
-(2021).

 ## References